Bluestone’s response to COVID-19

 The world of medicine has changed rapidly since the pandemic began and Bluestone has responded accordingly.
-Bluestone is on the front lines fighting to protect the most vulnerable patients in our communities, the older and disabled populations.
+Bluestone is on the frontlines fighting to protect the most vulnerable patients in our communities: the older and disabled populations.
 We moved quickly to introduce telehealth capabilities for all our primary care teams in an effort to minimize exposure for our patients.
-For face-to-face visits, our medical team will determine whether the risk of an individual patient’s acute medical needs outweighs the risk of a potential exposure associated with a face-to-face visit.
+Bluestone is committed to providing safe, effective care and closely follows state and national guidelines.

 What Bluestone is doing?

-This biggest change to Bluestone’s practice is the switch to telehealth for regular follow-up visits and urgent care.
-Patients not requiring a face-to-face visit will be monitored, evaluated and treated through virtual telehealth visits.
+A significant and lasting development in Bluestone’s model of care due to COVID was the addition of telehealth for regular follow-up visits and urgent care.
+Patients not requiring a face-to-face visit are monitored, evaluated, and treated through telehealth visits.
 In addition, Bluestone is offering Urgent Care Telehealth to new patients.
 Patients are not required to enroll in Bluestone’s primary care practice to receive Urgent Care services.